wakumo/xpchain/README.md

 XPChain, which is usually abbreviated XPC, is a cryptocurrency based on Bitcoin 0.17.0.

-XPChain introduces new proof-of-stake consensus as a secutiry model, which solves “nothing at stake” issue in a way proposed by Peercoin community, and enables you to distribute your staking rewards to anyone in the world.
+XPChain introduces new proof-of-stake consensus as a security model, which solves “nothing at stake” issue in a way proposed by Peercoin community, and enables you to distribute your staking rewards to anyone in the world.